 Non-Need based is the difference between the cost of education and financial need.
 At times the Federal Student Aid may not cover all the costs of attendance.
-To qualify for Financial Aid you must be an eligible citizen or permanent non-citizen and not be in default or owe overpayments.
+To qualify for Financial Aid you must be an eligible citizen or permanent non-citizen and not be in default, owe overpayments, and as a male student must be registered for Selective Service.